 The primary goal of conducting inbox placement tests is to understand where your emails land across different email clients and identify potential issues that might prevent them from reaching the inbox.
 Regularly conducting these tests can improve your email marketing strategy and maintain a healthy sender reputation.

-What is an Inbox Placement Test?
+What is an inbox placement test?

 Ensuring emails reach the inbox is crucial because it directly affects open rates, click-through rates, and overall engagement.
 Poor inbox placement can lead to reduced visibility, lower engagement, and ultimately, less effective email marketing campaigns.

-Why conduct inbox placement test?
+Why conduct an inbox placement test?

 Inbox placement tests help identify issues affecting email deliverability, allowing you to make necessary adjustments to ensure your emails reach the inbox.